Healthdirect Free Australian health advice you can count on.

 • Brush the area thoroughly with a small-headed toothbrush and fluoride toothpaste, even if this is uncomfortable.
 This helps get rid of food and plaque.

-• If you are in pain, get advice from your pharmacist, doctor or dentist on pain relief medicines you can take.
+• If you are in pain, you can get advice from your pharmacist, doctor or dentist on suitable pain relief medicines you can take.

-• Heat and cold packs may also help relieve pain.
+• Cold packs can also be used to help relieve pain.

-If you think your tooth may be getting infected (for example, if you have severe pain or swelling), make an emergency appointment to see your dentist.
+If you think your tooth may be getting infected, or if you have severe pain or swelling, you should make an emergency appointment to see your dentist.

 How can I keep my mouth healthy?